 ARE THEY GOOD WITH CHILDREN?

 Generally speaking Saints are excellent with children, though they may accidentally knock over smaller children.
 Because we don’t always know the history of the dogs that come into rescue, we are very careful about what Saints we place in homes with young children.
 Children should always be supervised with Saints just as with all dogs.

 ARE THEY EASY TO TRAIN?

 Because of the size of the animal, Saint Bernard MUST be trained and this must be done early in his life.
+Saints benefit greatly from an environment with consistent training.
+They are quick learners and also very sensitive – they benefit most from positive reenforcement training.
 Fortunately, Saints are eager to please and will begin responding to commands as soon as they understand what you want of them.
 Their level of intelligence and willingness to co-operate make them a joy to train and spend time with!

 DO THEY SHED?

 Yes.
 Twice a year, usually in Spring and Fall, they lose much of their coats to help them adjust to the changing seasons (Saint people call this blowing the coat… the phrase is very descriptive!)
 For the remainder of the year there is seldom much annoyance from shedding.